 Look for the self-signed certificate created by the installer in the cert store, and check that the private key has permissions granted to user NETWORK SERVICE.
 The cert has a subject name of CN <tenantid>, OU = Microsoft NPS Extension

-How can I verify that my client cert is associated to my tenant in Azure Active Directory?
+How can I verify that my client certificate is associated to my tenant in Azure AD?

 Open PowerShell command prompt and run the following commands: